abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 Today, I will guide you through the step-by-step process of creating a database schema for a simple app in Clojure using [Automigrate](https://github.com/abogoyavlensky/automigrate).
 Automigrate is a Clojure tool designed to streamline the modeling and modification of database schemas through EDN-structures and auto-generated migrations.
 The aim of this article is to demonstrate the fundamental features of Automigrate through an example that closely resembles a real-world application.

 Auto-generated migrations offer significant advantages when designing a database schema for an application.
 This declarative approach allows for rapid modifications to the schema based on changes in the models, eliminating the need to manually describe the changes.
 Instead, you simply define the desired state, and Automigrate handles the rest.
 This focus on the domain logic of the app means you can maintain a clear understanding of the database schema without needing a direct connection to the database.
-Moreover, in situations where you wish to experiment with different solutions, auto-generated migrations facilitate quick reversals of experimental changes, enabling you to apply alternative modifications with ease.
+Moreover, in situations where you wish to experiment with different solutions locally, auto-generated migrations offers backward migrations, enabling you to apply alternative modifications with ease.

 Currently, Automigrate supports only PostgreSQL (*with plans to support other databases*).
 For the purposes of this article, we will utilize PostgreSQL.